NormanFebrio/Data_Analysis-DS_Job_Salaries/README.md

 ## Acknwoledgements

 - Special thanks to Ruchi Bhatia for providing the dataset used in this project.
-- Credits to Kak Rizki Basuki and Kak Adinata, as well as MySkill for valuable insights and guidance on advanced SQL techniques.
+- Credits to Kak Rizki Basuki and Kak Kevin Adinata, as well as MySkill for valuable insights and guidance on advanced SQL techniques.